Wednesday 25 September 2024

 Then motorway blast.
 The scenery changing all the time.
 It became cold and later we realised we had climbed to about 1400m while riding.
 The weather was clear and cool so we made good progress stopping three times for petrol.
 On the second stop we decided on our destination that evening, somewhere just short of the French border in the Basque country.

-We arrive and it's starting to get dark.
+We arrive in Beasain and it's starting to get dark.
 The bikes are parked, and we look for the check-in.
 The hotel itself is unusual for us, attached to a bar, and the receptionist is the barman who doesn't speak English - why should he?
 He uses a phone to relay instructions, which works out fine after our pre-payment is confirmed.
 The room is better than expected, refurbished and very clean.Then we go out hunting for food.

 The immediate area seems dead for a Saturday night, although the bar itself is busy.
 It's a working town and there's a Arcelor Mittal steel works down the road, and this is a Friday so no doubt it will be busy with people unwinding after a tough week.